eikek/docspell/modules/microsite/docs/doc.md

 This is the documentation for Docspell @VERSION@.

-Docspell assists in organizing large amounts of PDF files that are typically scanned paper documents.
+Docspell assists in organizing large amounts of files that are typically scanned paper documents.
 You can associate tags, set correspondends, what a document is concerned with, a name, a date and some more.
 If your documents are associated with this meta data, you should be able to quickly find them later using the search feature.
 But adding this manually to each document is a tedious task.
 What if most of it could be attached automatically?

 ## How it works